 Café DaPoPo performers have included (but are certainly not limited to!)
 Kristi Anderson, Aaron Andreino, Bonnie Archibald-Awalt, Avery Jean Brennan, Andrew Chandler, Ann Doyle, Zach Faye, Chris Ferrill, Sophie Fong, Ivan Frisken, Peter Gorman, John Han, Ira Henderson, Meghan Hubley, Keelin Jack, Matt Peach, Nathan Pilon, Ali Joy Richardson, Emily Shute, and Margaret Smith, Holly Winter, and Richie Wilcox.

 Venues have included Menz & Molly Bar & Diner, The Glitter Bean (formerly Just Us Café!)
-The Good Food Emporium, Ouro Preto, Bearly’s House of Blues & Ribs, the TNS Living Room, Museum FLUXUS+ (Potsdam), Freies Museum Berlin, The Ward Room, The Grad House, and the Maritime Museum of the Atlantic.
+The Good Food Emporium, Ouro Preto, Bearly’s House of Blues & Ribs, the TNS Living Room, Museum FLUXUS+ (Potsdam), Freies Museum Berlin, The Ward Room, The Grad House, the Maritime Museum of the Atlantic, and Good Robot.

-Although Café DaPoPo no longer runs monthly, it remains a popular event for fundraisers, and as a touring show.
+Although Café DaPoPo no longer runs monthly, it remains a popular event for fundraisers, pop-ups, conferences, special events, and as a touring show.

 Garry Williams performs a "Pretentious Song" with a puppet at Café DaPoPo.